 Exhibitors who want a totally branded, immersive experience can choose from infinite customization options in lighting, material surfaces, colors, flooring, display, furniture, hardware – even bells and whistles, literally!
 Strong branding is reflected in every surface in an exhibit like the Muck Boots exhibit shown here.
 The use of stone, wood and natural plants reflects their branding as an outdoor brand.

-lients with unique spatial needs also prefer ownership, particularly if large or multiple meeting rooms must be incorporated into the space.
+Clients with unique spatial needs also prefer ownership, particularly if large or multiple meeting rooms must be incorporated into the space.
 Our client L3Harris Technologies required three conference rooms during a recent AUSA show.
 (Watch a time-lapse build of this exhibit here.)
 Since exhibit floor space is the largest portion of any trade show budget, they smartly opted for second-story decks to house these conference rooms.
-With functional needs such as this, a full rental program would not be cost-effective for L3.
-At any time, though, they are able to supplement their owned properties with rental properties for special purposes.
+With functional needs such as this, a full rental program would not be cost-effective for L3Harris.

 Owned properties are often designed with more versatility, and can be scaled for various exhibit sizes.
 The same properties used to create these large exhibits can be used to set up small 10’x20’ spaces, when the exhibitor is doing a lower priority or smaller show, or has two shows running concurrently.